GravityPDF/gravity-pdf/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.4.1 =
+* Bug - Fix typo that effected sites running PHP5.2 or below.

 = 3.4.0.3 =
 * Bug - Define array_replace_recursive() if it doesn't exist, as it is PHP 5.3 only.